Linutronix/elbe/docs/elbe.rst

 ``elbe-init(1)``
    create a project for an Elbe build virtual machine.

-``elbe-mkcdrom(1)``
-   create an ISO image containing all binary or source packages used in the given project.

 ``elbe-pbuilder(1)``
    generate a pbuilder environment and build packages within it